rimelq/Applied-Data-Analysis-Project/blog_P3/assets/regions/EA.md

 1. **Chi-Square Statistic (14.77)**:
    This measures the discrepancy between observed (cinema proportions) and expected (real-world proportions) values.
 It indicates a greater deviation from the expected proportions.

-2. **P-Value (0.00012)**:
-   The p-value is much smaller than the standard significance threshold (e.g., 0.05).
-This means the result is statistically significant.

    </p>
   </div>